polius/meteornext-docs/docs/guides/deployments.md

     meteor.commit()
 ```

 Deploying the previous blueprint will actually execute the INSERT query only once.
-The first one will be rollbacked and the second one will be commited.
+The first one will be rollbacked and the second one will be committed.

 :::tip INFO
 Bear in mind that if we start a transaction into an already started one, all the queries executed in the previous transaction will be rollbacked and then a new transaction will start.